tetsuo/tetsuo.github.io/articles/move.md

  M⟦s;m⟧ = M⟦m⟧ ∘ S⟦s⟧
 ```

-# Implementing Move in Haskell
+## Implementing Move in Haskell

-The Move language can be implemented directly in Haskell by mirroring its BNF grammar with algebraic data types and defining its semantics as pure functions.
+The examples above are not just theoretical constructs; the Move language can be implemented directly in Haskell by mirroring its BNF grammar with algebraic data types and defining its semantics as pure functions.

 ```haskell
 -- Abstract syntax